squid-cache/squid-cache.github.io/Features/Snmp.rst

 The above will allow anyone on the localhost who uses the community ''public'' to access the agent.
 It will deny all others access.

-If you do not define any ''snmp_access'' ACL's, then SNMP access is denied by default.
+ /!\ If you do not define any ''snmp_access'' ACL's, then SNMP access is denied by default.

 Finally squid allows to you to configure the address that the agent will bind to for incoming and outgoing traffic.
-These are defaulted to 0.0.0.0, changing these will cause the agent to bind to a specific address on the host, rather than the default which is all.
+These are defaulted to all addresses on the system, changing these will cause the agent to bind to a specific address on the host.

+Defaults:
 {{{
 snmp_incoming_address 0.0.0.0
 snmp_outgoing_address 0.0.0.0
 }}}

+= FAQ =

 == How can I query the Squid SNMP Agent ==
 You can test if your Squid supports SNMP with the ''snmpwalk'' program (''snmpwalk'' is a part of the [[http://net-snmp.sourceforge.net/|NET-SNMP project]]).
 Note that you have to specify the SNMP port, which in Squid defaults to 3401.

 {{{
-snmpwalk -m /usr/share/squid/mib.txt -v2c -c communitystring hostname:3401 .1.3.6.1.4.1.3495.1.1
+snmpwalk -m /usr/share/squid/mib.txt -v2c -Cc -c communitystring hostname:3401 .1.3.6.1.4.1.3495.1.1
 }}}

 If it gives output like: